Quad Cities Campus

 How does my Associate Degree transfer?

-An Associate of Science (AS) or an Associate of Arts (AA) degree (not an Associate of Applied Science) from an accredited Illinois or selected Iowa community college will satisfy your General Education requirements.
+Most Associate of Science (AS) or an Associate of Arts (AA) degree (not an Associate of Applied Science) from an accredited Illinois or selected Iowa community college will satisfy General Education requirements.
 All Bachelor Degree requirements will be evaluated on a course by course basis for all transfer students.
+Please contact the Admissions office for additional details about your degree.

 What if a course is accepted but is not applied to a requirement?